Shuprotikroy/Telangana-Tourism-Analysis/README.md

-# Telangana-Tourism-Analysis
+# Telangana-Tourism-Analysis (Project Aim)
-Data Analysis Of Telangana government tourism highlighting key insights related to domestic and foreign tourists through various graphs, this project also consists of web scraping which I used to generate data to further help my analysis.
+This project conducts a Data Analysis Of Telangana government tourism highlighting key insights related to domestic and foreign tourists through various graphs, this project also consists of web scraping which has been used to generate data to further help my analysis.

 Each section is highlighted by a question no such as Q1/Q2 and so on, incase you want to better understand the data processing, cleaning or how I generated a particular graph, just search for Q in the comments.

+# Tools Used
+- Python (Pandas & Numpy) For Data Processing
+- Plotly For Data Visualization
+- BeautifulSoup for Web Scraping

 # Insights Generated